BeshoyAtef/EvoAPI_Install_Script/README.md

 cd evo/

-2 - Crie o arquivo do script de instalação do Docker e copie para ele o conteúdo do arquivo installDocker.sh que está nesse repositório;
+2 - Create the Docker installation script file and copy the contents of the installDocker.sh file in this repository into it;

 nano installDocker.sh

-clique com botão direito do mouse na tela do terminal com o arquivo em edição (cola o conteúdo)
+right-click on the terminal screen with the file being edited (paste the contents)

-ctrl + O (para salvar)
+ctrl + O (to save)

-ctrl + X (para sair)
+ctrl + X (to exit)

-3 - Dê permissão de execução para o arquivo criado;
+3 - Give the created file execute permission;

 chmod a+x installDocker.sh

-4 - Crie o arquivo do script de configuração da Evo API e copie para ele o conteúdo do arquivo configEvo.sh que está nesse repositório;
+4 - Create the Evo API configuration script file and copy the contents of the configEvo.sh file in this repository into it;

 nano configEvo.sh

-clique com botão direito do mouse na tela do terminal com o arquivo em edição (cola o conteúdo)
+right-click on the terminal screen with the file being edited (paste the contents)

-ATENÇÃO, IMPORTANTE!
-CASO VOCÊ JÁ TENHA ALGUM SERVIÇO UTILIZANDO AS PORTAS 80 E 443 (ALGUM WEBSERVER OU PROXY REVERSO), SERÁ NECESSÁRIO CONFIGURAR O PORT BIND NO ARQUIVO docker-compose.yaml.
+ATTENTION, IMPORTANT!
+IF YOU ALREADY HAVE A SERVICE USING PORTS 80 AND 443 (SOME WEBSERVER OR REVERSE PROXY), YOU WILL NEED TO CONFIGURE THE BIND PORT IN THE docker-compose.yaml FILE.
-Você pode utilizar, por exemplo:
+You can use, for example:

 ports: